olympum/oarsman/README.md

     $ oarsman export --id=1414596607600
     2014/10/29 17:29:40 Writing aggregate data to /var/folders/qv/g537wtg1543clytlpl0xn_tm0000gn/T/com.olympum.Oarsman/1414596607600.tcx

-You'll find the tcx file in that folder.

-Note that the program captures rowing data (distance, stroke rate, heart rate, etc.) every 25 ms, but the export is every 100ms.
-In fact, although we create track points in the TCX file every 100ms, the resolution in the official schema is 1,000ms, so depending on the program you use data might be truncated, averaged, ...
-In general, this should be okay.
+Note that whilst the activity data events (distance, stroke rate, heart rate, etc.) are captured from the S4 every 25 ms, the TCX export uses a 100ms resolution.
+The standard usage in TCX files is 1s in most activity software, although the schema allows any RFC3339 datetime, which we are using to provide higher frequency.